SpaceX, Elon Musk make more history with 50th Falcon 9 launch

-A SpaceX Falcon 9 rocket made a trip to space for the 50th time early Tuesday morning, East Coast time.
+A SpaceX Falcon 9 rocket has made a trip to space for the 50th time.

-The mission itself wasn't among the company's most spectacular: there was no dramatic landing of the first-stage booster or Roadster being launched toward Mars.
-Instead, the feat involved just a bus-size Spanish communications satellite named Hispasat 30W-6 being transported to orbit high above the equator.
+The mission itself wasn't among the company's most spectacular: There was no dramatic landing of the first-stage booster, and there was no Roadster launched toward Mars.
+Instead, the feat involved transporting a bus-size Spanish communications satellite named Hispasat 30W-6 to orbit high above the equator.

 But the fact that Elon Musk's space company reached the milestone in less than eight years is impressive when you consider it took both the space shuttle program and the competing Atlas V rocket (now a product of United Launch Alliance) more than a decade to reach the same point.